EBI-Metagenomics/metapuf/README.md

 -  if you are using conda make sure to activate the environment

 ### Usage
-The signature file for UHGG catalogue can be found /ebi/ftp/pub/databases/metagenomics/metapuf/UHGG_catalogue
+The signature file for UHGG catalogue can be found /ebi/ftp/pub/databases/metagenomics/metapuf/UHGG_catalogue.
+The workflow assumes that the reference signatures are already present.
-#### run scripts/sourmash_matches.py to query the metagenome against UHGG calatogue, generating a .csv file
+#### run run_task.py to generate a protein database with unique sequences

-- sourmash_matches.py --ref_dir {path for UHGG_catalogue genomes} --dest_dir {path for saving ref genome signatures} --query_dir {path for query genomes} --k_size {default 31} --scale {default 1000}
+- run_task.py  --ref_dir {path of ref genome signatures} --query_dir {path for query genomes} --k_size {default 31} --scale {default 1000} --contig_dir {path for contigs directory} --metadata {path for metadata}

-#### run genomes_matches.py to copy matching genomes and pan-genomes from ftp location

-- genomes_matches.py --wdir {path for all .csv files} --contig_dir {path for contigs directory} --metadata {path for metadata}

 #### run mmseqs-wf.sh to generate clusters.
 Create an output foler to save reults